MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 Windows 10 includes two technologies, [Windows Defender Application Control (WDAC)][10] and [AppLocker][07] that you can use to control applications.
-They allow you to create a lockdown experience to meet your organization's specific scenarios and requirements.
+They allow you to create a lockdown experience to help secure your PowerShell environment.

 For more information about how PowerShell supports AppLocker and WDAC, see [Using Windows Defender Application Control][01].